MIDI-Informed Singing Accompaniment Generation in a Compositional Song Pipeline: Related Work

 \section{Related Work}

-Musical audio generation has evolved rapidly, with text-to-music (TTM) models \cite{agostinelli2023musiclm, musicgen, liu2024audioldm, fei2024flux,novack25presto,yang25tvsmusicgen,zhang25inspiremusic,evans2025stable,niu26steermusic} focusing primarily on instrumental synthesis.
-In contrast, lyrics-to-song generation produces integrated vocal and instrumental audio.
+Musical audio generation has evolved rapidly, with \emph{text-to-music} (TTM) models \cite{agostinelli2023musiclm, musicgen, liu2024audioldm, fei2024flux,novack25presto,yang25tvsmusicgen,zhang25inspiremusic,evans2025stable,niu26steermusic, tsai2024audio, lee2026training} focusing primarily on generating instrumental music.
+In contrast, \emph{lyrics-to-song} generation produces integrated vocal and instrumental audio.
 Following early work like Jukebox \citep{dhariwal2020jukebox}, and commercial systems like \citet{suno_v4_5_2025}, a proliferation of open-source models has emerged, including autoregressive frameworks~\citep{yuan2025yue,lei2025levo,yang2026heartmula}, and diffusion-based architectures~\citep{ning2025diffrhythm, jiang2025diffrhythm, gong2025ace,yang2025songbloom}.
-Despite their high fidelity, these end-to-end approaches suffer from prohibitive computational costs (cf. Table~\ref{tab:train-compute-compare-transposed}) and monolithic architectures that lack transparency and user control, motivating our compositional alternative.
+Despite their high fidelity, these end-to-end approaches suffer from prohibitive computational costs, monolithic architectures, limited user control, and the lack of transparency.

-Prior to end-to-end models, research addressed sub-tasks in isolation, including lyrics-to-melody generation~\citep{yu2021conditional, sheng2021songmass, ju2021telemelody}, SVS~\citep{lu2020xiaoicesing,chen2020hifisinger,liu2022diffsinger}, and SAG~\citep{donahue2023singsong}.
-However, these works often lack a unified framework for full-scale song generation.
-For instance, Melodist~\citep{melodist24acl} focuses on integrating SVS and SAG but relies on pre-supplied melodies, while SongComposer~\citep{songcomposer25acl} targets the upstream lyrics-to-melody task.
-While VersBand~\citep{zhang2025versatile} implements a complete compositional pipeline, it is limited to short-form (10-second) clips.

-Existing audio-SAG models~\citep{donahue2023singsong, chen2024fastsag, trinh2024sing, zhang2025anyaccomp, zhang2025versatile} rely exclusively on raw vocal audio, assuming no access to symbolic MIDI.
-By neglecting the symbolic prior, audio-only models struggle to maintain harmonic and rhythmic precision, especially during complex performances.
-Furthermore, we address the challenges of long-range structural coherence/completeness required for full-length songs, which remains largely unaddressed in existing SAG literature.